jvillenap/CMS-Secured-by-Blockchain/3-smartcontract/README.md

 Once you have tested locally the chaincode, we can proceed by deploying it in the real network we previously created using the Oracle Blockchain Service Console.
 The summarize of the actions to be executed are:
  - Package the chaincode project.
- - Install and Deploy the chaincode package into the founder instance.
- - Install and Deploy the chaincode package into the participant instance.
+ - Install and Deploy the chaincode package into the single instance (founder).

 1. First of all we must create the deployable package from the chaincode project.
 From Visual Studio, push the right button on top of the name of the chaincode project, from the popup menu select the ***Package*** option, and select the directory to save the chaincode package file:
 <p align="center">